HyperEnclave/atc22-ae/README.md

 1. Hardware:

-    Make sure your CPU supports SVM and SME features, and the BIOS enabled them.
+    Make sure your CPU supports SVM and SME features.
 If does, the output of the following commands is not empty:

-    ```bash
+    ```console
     $ cat /proc/cpuinfo | grep -w svm
     $ cat /proc/cpuinfo | grep -w sme
     ```

-    If theses features are disabled, your can enable them manually in the BIOS.
+ 	Check whether BIOS enabled SME by reading SYSCFG MSR bit 23 (MemEncryptionModEn), `1` means SME is enabled:

+    ```console
+    $ sudo apt-get install msr-tools
+    $ sudo modprobe msr
+    $ sudo rdmsr 0xC0010010 -X -f 23:23
+    1
+    ```

+    If SME is not available, you can continue running experiments with our no-SME version binaries (Section 3.1).

 2. Software:

     Make sure your kernel version is `5.3.0-28-generic`, or you can manually install it via `apt-get`:

-    ```bash
+    ```console
     $ sudo apt-get install linux-image-5.3.0-28-generic
     $ uname -r
     5.3.0-28-generic